amanmaldar/EECE7290_Project/README.md

 - CORD runs apache server to host/run the service.
 We tried to install red5 server in place of Apache server.
 Again, CORD-POD broke evrytime.

 ### Contribution-
 The contribution part mainly involves understanding different concepts in the CORD architecture and discussing their role in implementation of the application.
-We made efforts towards developing small parts in the application, we faces problems, we analyzed the issues to understand how things work.
+We made efforts towards developing small parts in the application, we faced problems, we analyzed the issues to understand how things work.
-Contributed together on
+Contributed together on -
--	understanding advanced concepts like  XOS, ONOS, Service assembly
+-	Understanding advanced concepts like  XOS, ONOS, Service assembly
 -	Implement the application as a whole.

-Individual contribution goes like,
+###Individual contribution
-#### Aman Maldar
+Aman Maldar
 -	Read service assemble documentation and executed HelloWorld application.
 -	Reused HelloWorld template to create tenant service.
 -	Executed multiple services to display results